lemonase/pastabot/README.md

 # PastaBot

-Made with ♥ for all you copypasta lovers.
+Made with ♥ for all copypasta lovers.

-It fetches submissions from [/r/copypasta](https://reddit.com/r/copypasta) and writes them as a message in Discord.
+This bot fetches submissions from [/r/copypasta](https://reddit.com/r/copypasta) and [/r/emojipasta](https://reddit.com/r/copypasta) and sends them as a message in Discord.

-## Commands (so far)
+## Commands

 Command Prefixes = `pastabot!` | `pasta!` | `pb!` | `p!`